 Safety note: As my Granddad used to say: "Don't cut toward yourself, and you'll never get cut."

-Excellent photos by Christy Canida
+Excellent photos by Christy Canida the whale butcher.

 See what she does with these knives at Skinning and Filleting Catfish

 People have always cared about sharp tools.
 Some "Bog Man" remains from thousands of years ago have been found with sharpening stones worn as a pendant.

 This first video shows how to make your own Bog Man stone from a regular sharpening stone, or any soft abrasive stone you happen to find.

 First we will make a drill bit from a nail, drill a hole in the stone, saw the stone in half, and flatten it.
 Just like an ancient bog man would have if he had the battery drill we fixed last week.